wiedehopf/tar1090/README.md

 This information is only for people who could figure it out from the source code anyhow, so that they don't have to spend as much time figuring it out.

+If you're using --write-json-globe-index with tar1090, you might be interested in tar1090 using the readsb API to get data, it's less requests and usually more efficient, for details see the file nginx-readsb-api.conf
+(this needs adding to your existing nginx tar1090 configuration, this is only for people who really know their stuff anyway)

 ## A separate instance with longer data retention for gauging range

 If this seems too complicated for you or you don't want a 2nd instance, changing / adding PTRACKS=24 to the /etc/default/tar1090 configuration should also extend the history (for /?pTracks only).